 The extensive involvement of all ARF participants is encouraged and the Work Plan will not impose mandatory obligations upon any participants without its consent.

-This concept paper and the structures it establishes may be revised in accordance with ARF procedures, in particular during the early stages of the Work Plan's implementation.
+This structure may be revised in accordance with ARF procedures, in particular during the early stages of the Work Plan's implementation.